 This topic will use the term transgender in the broadest sense to include any person with incongruence between gender identity and external sexual anatomy at birth.
 The evaluation and management of transgender women are discussed here.
 The evaluation and management of transgender men, the primary care of the transgender adult, and gender nonconformity in children and adolescents are reviewed separately.
-(See "Transgender men: Evaluation and management" and "Primary care of transgender individuals" and "Overview of gender development and clinical presentation of gender nonconformity in children and adolescents" and "Overview of the management of gender nonconformity in children and adolescents".)
+(See "Transgender men: Evaluation and management" and "Primary care of transgender individuals" and "Gender development and clinical presentation of gender nonconformity in children and adolescents" and "Management of gender nonconformity in children and adolescents".)

 STANDARDS OF CARE